darklaunch/darklaunch.com/blog/2013/03/21/php-exec-stderr-stdout-return-code.md

         <div>
             anonymous &ndash; Dec 8, 2014
             <div>
-                <p>Hi, thanks for this useful piece of code.
+Hi, thanks for this useful piece of code.
 Could you clarify under which license you're providing it (I'd suggest public domain, CC0, or BSD-2 clause), and if you are the original writer ?
-Thank you !</p>
+Thank you !
             </div>
         </div>
     </li>